user340/basepkg/README.md

 ### 1.2.
 Install pkgtools/pkg\_install

-basepkg is tested by latest pkgtools/pkg\_install package[1].
+basepkg is tested by latest [pkgtools/pkg\_install](http://pkgsrc.se/pkgtools/pkg_install) package.
 We recommend that install it from pkgsrc for `basepkg.sh`.

 This is way of get pkgsrc.
 Skip the section if you understand or done it.